isXander/modstitch-toolkit/modstitch-multiloader/README.md

   Currently, Fabric Loom hardcodes jar-in-jar to the main source set.
   There is a PR open to fix this: https://github.com/FabricMC/fabric-loom/pull/1560

+- **Universal jar does not support Jar-in-Jar / JarJar**

+  The universal jar does not include the jar-in-jar and jarjar metadata and embedded jars.
+  This is a bug and will be fixed soon.

 - **Does not support split environment source sets**